Chicago: Transit systems

-Greyhound Lines provides inter-city bus service to and from the city, and Chicago is also the hub for the Midwest network of Megabus (North America).
+Greyhound Lines provides inter-city bus service to and from the city at the Chicago Bus Station, and Chicago is also the hub for the Midwest network of Megabus (North America).

 Passenger rail

 Amtrak long distance and commuter rail services originate from Union Station.
 Chicago is one of the largest hubs of passenger rail service in the nation.
-The services terminate in the San Francisco area, Washington, D.C., New York City, New Orleans, Portland, Seattle, Milwaukee, Quincy, St. Louis, Carbondale, Boston, Grand Rapids, Port Huron, Pontiac, Los Angeles, and San Antonio.
-Future services will terminate at Rockford and Moline.
+The services terminate in Port Huron, St. Paul, the San Francisco Area, New York City, New Orleans, Portland, Seattle, Miami, Milwaukee, Carbondale, Quincy, Boston, St. Louis, Kansas City, Grand Rapids, Los Angeles, San Antonio, and Pontiac.
+Future service will terminate at Moline.
 An attempt was made in the early 20th century to link Chicago with New York City via the Chicago – New York Electric Air Line Railroad.
 Parts of this were built, but it was never completed.

 Bicycle and scooter sharing systems

-In July 2013, the bicycle-sharing system Divvy was launched with 750 bikes and 75 docking stations It is operated by Lyft for the Chicago Department of Transportation.
+In July 2013, the bicycle-sharing system Divvy was launched with 750 bikes and 75 docking stations.
+It is operated by Lyft for the Chicago Department of Transportation.
 As of July 2019, Divvy operated 5800 bicycles at 608 stations, covering almost all of the city, excluding Pullman, Rosedale, Beverly, Belmont Cragin and Edison Park.

 In May 2019, The City of Chicago announced its Chicago's Electric Shared Scooter Pilot Program, scheduled to run from June 15 to October 15.
 The program started on June 15 with 10 different scooter companies, including scooter sharing market leaders Bird, Jump, Lime and Lyft.
 Each company was allowed to bring 250 electric scooters, although both Bird and Lime claimed that they experienced a higher demand for their scooters.
 The program ended on October 15, with nearly 800,000 rides taken.